United News of India: Background

-Press Council of India (PCI) in its first Press Commission report (1952–1954) emphasized on the importance of second news agency so that they can act as corrective to each other.
+Press Council of India (PCI) in its first Press Commission report (1952–1954) emphasised on the importance of second news agency so that they can act as corrective to each other.
 But even after the support of PCI, United Press of India collapsed in 1958, due to financial problems.
 So some leading newspapers felt the need of a second news agency along with Press Trust of India.
 This led to the formation of United News of India under Dr. Bidhan Chandra Roy, sponsored by eight leading newspapers The Hindu, The Times of India, The Statesman, Amrita Bazar Patrika, Hindustan Times, Hindustan Standard, Deccan Herald and Aryavarta.

 Initial period (1961 – 1975)

 In its starting days, the company had to use old United Press of India teleprinters, that were rusted due to disuse since 1958.
 The company increased its capacity from 13 teleprinters in 1961 to 408 by the end of 1975.
 In 1971, the company's revenue was Rs.
 54.31 lakh, which increased to Rs.
-67.73 lakhs in 1974 and Rs.
+67.73 lakh in 1974 and Rs.
 87.14 lakh in 1975.
 UNI had 5 staff members when it started its operation, but the number expanded to 697, with 139 journalists, 392 non-journalists, and 166 stringers, by the end of 1975.

 UNI introduced many innovative methods which led to an increase its popularity.
 In 1968, it introduced a weekly backgrounder service for current topics which was well-documented, with in-depth background knowledge.
 In 1970, it gave a new dimension to the field of agricultural journalism by introducing UNI agriculture news and feature service.
 Many other schemes were successfully launched like Financial and Commercial service, for reporting Indian and foreign markets, UNI Airmail News service (1971), and was the first to give a full-time science correspondent in the field of science reportage.

 For world news, UNI collaborated with Associated Press (USA), Deutsche Press-Agentur (West Germany), Agenzia Nazionale Stampa Associata (Italy), Agerpress (Rumania) and many others.
 Currently it is having news sharing agreement with Sputnik, Xinhua and Qatar News Agency (QNA).